Mathman2028/MathBot/README.md

 ### New achievements

 If you want to add new achievements, first add your achievement to `achs.json`.
 The format there should be pretty self-explanatory.
-Then, in order to grant the achievement to someone, call `achievements.Achievements.give_ach(guild, member, category, ach, messageable)`.
+Then, in order to grant the achievement to someone, call `Achievements.give_ach(guild, member, category, ach, messageable)`.
 You can look at examples in the code if any of these parameters are unclear.